|

 WWLTV Morning Show on Tuesday, May 02, 2006, over sixty students, teachers

-and community citizens came to the Woodlands site the following day to Celebrate America’s
+and community citizens came to the Woodlands site the following day to Celebrate

-Woodlands group expressed appreciation to Instructor Tony Danos and his
+The Woodlands group expressed appreciation to Instructor Tony Danos and his

 Alternative Classroom students who constructed the information Kiosk that is now